Klipper3d/klipper/docs/Config_Reference.md

 #   moves towards the cable winch for each full rotation of the
 #   stepper motor.
 This parameter must be provided.
 #   For buildup compensation, set this to the effective distance at the
+#   origin.
+If winch_mechanical_advantage is used, divide the physical
+#   origin circumference by that factor (for example, a 2:1 tackle halves
-#   origin, which is 2*pi times the effective spool radius.
+#   the configured value for the same spool radius).
 #   There is no separate spool_radius config option; Klipper derives the
 #   internal radius from rotation_distance.
 #   If the spool itself is geared, use the regular stepper gear_ratio